wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 CHAP.
 VII.

-Hulls expedition--surrender of his army and the whole Michigan Territory--his trial and pardon by the President--capture of Michilimackinack.
+Hull's expedition--surrender of his army and the whole Michigan Territory--his trial and pardon by the President--capture of Michilimackinack.

 NOW the host of the king were few in numbers, nevertheless, they came in battle array against the strong hold of William.